kjpye/blog/ParsingBinaryFiles/2-access.md

 ### mmap

 On Unix-like systems including Linux, the `mmap` system call can be used to map the contents of a file directly into the memory space of your program.
-While `mmap` is not a standard part of Raku, t can easily be used using the NativeCall interface as follows (given a file name in `$file`):
+While `mmap` is not a standard part of Raku, it can easily be used using the NativeCall interface as follows (given a file name in `$file`):

     use NativeCall;